LifeMap: Academic, Career and Transfer Planning

 E-portfolios are the perfect way to display your skills, growth and achievements to future employers as well to reflect on what you have learned.
 Beginning in the Learning Community Seminar for First Year Students and continuing in other courses throughout their college careers, BHCC students construct e-portfolios in which they display and reflect on written, visual, audio and other work they create at the College.

-Embracing the diversity of its college community, Bunker Hill Community College recognizes the individual needs of its students.
-Our academic advisors provide ongoing academic advising services to strengthen, nurture and empower you to make sound and responsible academic decisions through your educational career at the College.
+As an institution that embraces diversity, Bunker Hill Community College recognizes the individual needs of its students.
+Our advisors provide ongoing advising services to strengthen, nurture and empower you to make sound and responsible decisions through your educational career at the College.

 All registered students (degree-seeking and non-degree-seeking) have an Online Services account known as myBHCC, which you can access via the BHCC homepage.
 This account allows you to print a current course schedule or unofficial transcript, view placement test results and grades, search for course availability, access financial aid and payment information, register for or drop courses, pay for courses, create a payment plan and waive health insurance.
 The Program Evaluation and Student Planning features allow you to monitor your progress toward program completion and make informed decisions about course selection.
 In addition, the Student Planning feature allows you to create a plan for completing program requirements and even register from that plan.
 If you need assistance, you can also visit the LifeMap Commons.